PrefectHQ/prefect/docs/migration-guide.md

 ## What changed

-Prefect 2 requirse modifications to your existing tasks, flows, and deployment patterns.
+Prefect 2 requires modifications to your existing tasks, flows, and deployment patterns.
 We've organized this section into the following categories:

 - **Simplified patterns** &mdash; abstractions from Prefect 1 that are no longer necessary in the dynamic, DAG-free Prefect Orion workflows that support running native Python code in your flows.
 - **Conceptual and syntax changes** that often clarify names and simplify familiar abstractions such as retries and caching.